 AS and A-level Psychology specification updates for first AS exams in 2026 and A-level in 2027

 We have made changes to our Psychology (7181) and (7182) specifications from first teach in September 2025.
-Read about the changes and latest resources we have available here.
+View the updated specification changes and latest resources we have available for AS level and A-level Psychology

 2.0 Specification at a glance